 To formulate the estimates for increased sales tax authority from remote sellers, the Department of Revenue reviewed data from the U.S. Government Accountability Office (GAO) that released a study on sales taxes in November 2017.
 The report shows that Kansas has the potential to receive an additional \$113.0 million to \$170.0 million each year in increased state and local sales tax collections with expanded collection authority with out-of-state remote sellers.
 The formation of this fiscal note used the lower estimate from GAO.
 The numbers quoted from GAO include both state and local sales tax collections and the amounts that the state already receives from Streamlined Sales Tax Volunteer Filers.
 Making these adjustments, the Department of Revenue estimates that Kansas could potentially receive \$70.9 million with expanded sales tax collection authority, including \$59.4 million to the State General Fund and \$11.5 million to the State Highway Fund.
 However, it could be a number of years before the state would increase collections to those levels.
-The Department indicates that the state would likely collect \$30.4 million in FY 2021 specifically from marketplace facilitators, including \$25.4 million from the State General Fund and \$1.0 million from the State General Fund and \$5.0 million from the State Highway Fund.
+The Department indicates that the state would likely collect \$30.4 million in FY 2021 specifically from marketplace facilitators, including \$25.4 million from the State General Fund and \$5.0 million from the State Highway Fund.

-The Department indicates that the bill would require \$223,712 from the State General Fund in FY 2021 to implement the bill and to modify the automated tax system.
-The bill would require the Department to hire 2.00 new FTE positions to answer questions from taxpayers and to review, process, and audit additional compensating use tax returns.
+The Department indicates that the bill would require \$170,212 from the State General Fund in FY 2021 to implement the bill and to modify the automated tax system.
+The bill would require the Department to hire 2.00 new FTE positions to answer questions from taxpayers and to review, process, and audit marketplace facilitator compliance.
 The required programming for this bill by itself would be performed by existing staff of the Department of Revenue.
 In addition, if the combined effect of implementing this bill and other enacted legislation exceeds the Department's programming resources, or if the time for implementing the changes is too short, additional expenditures for outside contract programmer services beyond the Department's current budget may be required.
-Since the original fiscal note was issued, the Department of Revenue increased its estimate on administrative costs needed to implement the bill.
-The Honorable Steven Johnson, Chairperson Page 3-HB 2513

 The Kansas Department of Transportation indicates that the bill would increase state revenues to the State Highway Fund as noted above.
-The additional revenues would fund additional expenditures for projects funded under the comprehensive transportation plan, known as T-WORKS.
+The additional revenues would fund additional expenditures for projects funded under the comprehensive transportation plan.
 The Kansas Association of Counties and the League of Kansas Municipalities indicate that the bill would provide a net increase to local sales tax collections that are used in part to finance local governments.
-The fiscal effect associated with HB 2513 is reflected in The FY 2021 Governor's Budget Report.
+Any fiscal effect associated with HB 2657 is not reflected in The FY 2021 Governor's Budget Report.